 - For whatever reason, Sonic shapeshifts into several Platform Game protagonists during Sonic the Hedgehog 2: Special Edition's Metropolis Zone.

-- American Dragon Jake Long, Jake began to shift randomly from human to dragon, sometimes one body part at a time, in one episode.
-Application of "liquid plot" did this once, revealing his identity to his worst human enemy.
+- American Dragon: Jake Long: In one episode Jake begins to shift randomly from human to dragon, sometimes one body part at a time.
+Application of "liquid plot" does this once, revealing his identity to his worst human enemy.

-- Early in Danny Phantom, Danny has trouble controlling his powers and would sometimes go partially ghost at random.
-Led to his pants falling down at one point, memorable for a line that followed later that episode.
+- Early in Danny Phantom, Danny has trouble controlling his powers and sometimes goes partially ghost at random.
+Leads to his pants falling down at one point, memorable for a line that followed later that episode.
 The beginning of the episode "Identity Crisis" really emphasized this with Danny's shape shifting abilities.
 Very amusing.

-- Beetlejuice, from both cartoon series of the same name, changed constantly based on any wordplay to be found in his dialogue, apparently by force of habit.
-In one episode, some of the bad guys he'd faced exploited this by tricking him into saying "I'm coming apart at the seams", and then scattering his body parts when he literally fell apart.
+- Beetlejuice, from both cartoon series of the same name, changes constantly based on any wordplay to be found in his dialogue, apparently by force of habit.
+In one episode, some of the bad guys he faces exploit this by tricking him into saying "I'm coming apart at the seams", and then scattering his body parts when he literally falls apart.

-- The main character of Turbo Teen would shapeshift into a talking car when his body temperature rose, always at inopportune times.
+- The main character of Turbo Teen shapeshifts into a talking car when his body temperature rises, always at inopportune times.

 - A TV series titled Monster by Mistake! features a main character who is a young boy named Warren, Warren turns into a blue monster whenever he sneezes.